-Leap Frog provides reading intervention tutoring and enrichment activities to first, second and third grade from Oxford and Lafayette public schools.
+Leap Frog provides reading intervention tutoring and enrichment activities to120- first, second- and third-graders from Oxford and Lafayette public schools.
 Oxford School District’s students come Tuesdays and Thursdays, and Lafayette County students come Mondays and Wednesdays; they are here from 3:00-5:30.

-For the first hour and a half, the students are tutored one-on-one with a trained tutor.
+For the first hour and 15 minutes, the students are tutored one-on-one with a trained tutor.
 The tutors lead their student in completing sequential phonics lessons each meeting, using a phonics program created by the director and two retired educators, based on the curriculum Phonics Boost, by Really Great Reading.
-The tutoring hour begins with a snack, we then lead the students in simple Yoga moves, followed by three minutes of mindfulness, to calm the students and help focus them for tutoring.
-Afterwards, the groups complete their phonics lessons for the day, and tutors help students complete homework and read books in the remaining time.
+The tutoring hour begins with a snack, then tutors move on to the daily lesson, homework, and reading.

 The second hour is designed for the students to play outside, engage in indoor games, participate in special programs, and have some free play with peers.
-Special programs currently provided are, monthly visits from the University Museum’s Traveling Trunks program, and visits from Good Food for Oxford Schools, Pre-Dental groups, Pharmacy groups, First Regional Library’s Book Wagon, members of the National Society of Black Engineers, Ghostlight Theatre group, The Vietnamese Student Association, Studio Whimzy, and various other campus and community organization visits.
+Special programs currently provided are, weekly visits from Small World Yoga, monthly visits from the University Museum’s Traveling Trunks program, and visits from Pre-Dental groups, Pharmacy groups, First Regional Library’s Book Wagon, members of the National Society of Black Engineers, Ghostlight Theatre group, The Vietnamese Student Association, Studio Whimzy, and various other campus and community organization visits.
 Exercise is an integral part of the free-play time, utilizing the scooters, jump ropes, basketballs, footballs, and cooperative play with volunteers.

 An Executive Director, Teresa Adams, runs the program, College Corps members help supervise and manage the site, and over 200 volunteers provide tutoring and mentoring.
 The Director recruits and trains all volunteers at the beginning of each semester, and tracks their hours throughout the year.